CRC-FONDA/geoflow/README.md

 check out their [documentation](https://www.nextflow.io/docs/latest/index.html) or [training material](https://training.seqera.io/).

+TODO: Does the following paragraph, especially the last sentence, hold true?

 In more recent development, I tried to consolidate some processes, which were previously separated, into one.
 For example, the `mask` and `scale` processes are now combined into one.
 While these two processes are distinct content-wise, it may be beneficial to keep them together since the steps are tightly coupled, and it could allow for